PurpleKingdomGames/ultraviolet/examples/shadertoy/README.md

 # ShaderToy Examples

+> Warning: Ultraviolet has not yet been released, so to run these examples you will first need to run `sbt localPublish` (that isn't a typo!) in the main project directory.

 There are three [ShaderToy](https://www.shadertoy.com/) examples that have been ported to Ultraviolet in this directory:

 1. Default - this is the default shader you are given when you make a new shader toy project.